govau/content-guide/_writing-style/tone.md

 The modern government tone is direct, calm and understated.

-Speak politely and use language that is positive but sensitive and respectful.
+- Speak politely and use language that is positive but sensitive and respectful.

-Be aware who you are writing for.
-Be conscious of what the user is wanting to do.
+- Be aware who you are writing for.
+- Be conscious of what the user needs to do.

-Tell them what they need to know.
+- Tell the user what they need to know.

 ### Pronouns